 Wider Performance Indicators

-In the Well Connected outcome plan, more than 75% of actions have been initiated and remain on target to timescale.
-Headline progress made in the first half of 2018-19 to report from within these actions include:
+In the Well Connected outcome plan, more than 65% of actions have been initiated and remain on target to timescale.
+Headline progress made in 2018-19 to report from within these actions include:

-- Work has commenced on joint commission with Welsh Government to review the Chester to Broughton growth corridor taking in the Welsh partnership scheme.
+- Work has continued on a joint commission with Welsh Government to review the Chester to Broughton growth corridor taking in the Welsh partnership scheme.
 The scheme brief for the relief road has been drafted jointly and consultants were appointed in late summer 2018.